In Treatment’s Uzo Aduba Finally Brings Depth To The “Black Lady Therapist” Onscreen

 “It's probably the hardest thing I've ever worked on, but also the most satisfying.
 And I was glad that I was able to make it to the other side, to make it to shore.”

-In Treatment premieres on HBO this Sunday (May 23) at 9 p.m.
+In Treatment premieres on Crave this Sunday (May 23) at 9 p.m.
 ET.

 This interview has been edited and condensed for clarity.